-The Academy maintains an allowance for doubtful accounts to provide for estimated losses that may result from the inability of certain accounts to be collected.
+The Academy maintains an allowance for credit losses to provide for estimated losses that may result from the inability of certain accounts to be collected.
 The allowance is based on historical collection trends, current economic conditions, individual account assessments and expected future losses.
 Adjustments to the allowance are made periodically to reflect changes in these factors.
 Accounts receivable are generally due within 30 days of the payment date.
 The Academy typically allows for receivables to be paid over time as part of its credit policies.
 The Academy has established policies and procedures for the collection of overdue accounts, which include sending reminders, contacting responsible parties, and, if necessary, taking further action to collect the amounts due.
 Receivables are written off when management determines that they are uncollectible, after all reasonable collection efforts have been exhausted.
-Write-offs are made in accordance with the Academy's policies and are recorded as an adjustment to the allowance for doubtful accounts.
-As of June 30, 2024, the Academy has not recognized an allowance for doubtful accounts.
+Write-offs are made in accordance with the Academy's policies and are recorded as an adjustment to the allowance for credit losses.
+As of June 30, 2025 and 2024, the Academy has recognized an allowance for credit losses of \$8,502 and \$-0-, respectively.